brews/bayfox/README.md

 [`erebusfall` package](https://github.com/brews/erebusfall) for simple ice-volume correction in Python.

 To see actual numbers from the prediction, directly parse `prediction.ensemble` or use `prediction.percentile()` to get the 5%, 50% and 95% percentiles.
-You can also plot your prediction with `dfox.predictplot(prediction)`.
+You can also plot your prediction with `bfox.predictplot(prediction)`.

 This uses the pooled Bayesian calibration model, which is calibrated on annual SSTs.
 We can consider foram-specific variability with: